Gods Of Juluka is an attempt at an Afrofuturist work that discusses Colonialism as well as current debates on Human Origins and Globalization.

 The Juluka requested volunteers from the Akan to come to their Base Station to receive the necessary training.

 After about 200 Mbire Cycles, a group of Akan Savants emerged from the Juluka Base Station to teach the Akan the knowledge required to develop Kingu into a modern Galactic Empire.

 The project had been successful, and for the past 10 000 Mbire Cycles, the fate of the Akan had been tied to the Juluka who steadily took control of Kingu which they now ruled through the Mambos, a group of Rulers installed by the Juluka who together with the Savants now mediated between the people and the Juluka.

 The Kingu Empire was made up of 10 Floating Stone City State Federations, each ruled by its own Mambo Dynasty.

 Tindo was in the service of the Kingu Mambo Dynasty at the Citadel Complex which was central to every main Planetary City in the Federation.

 Kingu ran on the Cosmic Wave Technology introduced by the Juluka and taught to the Savants, and in each Kingu Federation City, the Capitals were filled with massive Holograms of the Juluka Gods reminding Citizens of the Kingu Federation of who had brought them progress.

-His thoughts cleared like an elusive mist as he initiated the Teleportation sequence to make his way to work at the Citadel Complex.
+He took a deep breath as he initiated the Teleportation sequence to make his way to work at the Citadel Complex, as his thoughts vanished like an elusive mist.